tableau/connector-plugin-sdk/docs/share.md

     ```
     tsm configuration set -k native_api.connect_plugins_path -v C:/tableau_connectors
     ```
-    If you get a configuration error during this step, try adding the <span style="font-family: courier new">--force-keys</span> option to the end of the command.
+    If you get a configuration error during this step, try adding the `--force-keys` option to the end of the command.

 1. Apply the pending configuration changes to restart the server:
     `tsm pending-changes apply`